LIamB12/text-editor-py/README.md

-A basic text editor written in python
+A terminal text editor written in python

 ## Motions / Controls